Vimux/Mainroad/README.md

 **Note:** Please keep in mind that Mainroad menus don't support nested items i.e. submenus.

-### Custom social link quick guide
+### Social Widget: custom links

-**Mainroad** contains some built-in social link widgets.
-You can also set custom social links by adding `Params.widgets.social.custom` to your `config.toml`.
+**Mainroad** contains built-in social links in the social widget.
+In addition, you can also set custom social links by adding `Params.widgets.social.custom` to your `config.toml`.
 Here is an example.

 ```toml
 [[Params.widgets.social.custom]]